This fact sheet is for information only. You should get legal advice about your personal situation.

 Think back to the time when you applied for credit.
 Consider:

-- Could I afford the loan/lease without going without things I needed (like groceries)?
+- Could I afford the credit without hardship (like giving up groceries)?

-- What was I asked about why I wanted the loan/lease, about what my goals were?
+- Was I asked about why I wanted the credit product?

-- What was I asked about what kind of terms I wanted in the loan/lease?
+- Was I asked about what kind of terms I wanted in the contract?

 - What was I asked about my financial position?
 Did they ask about: